 - Plant drought-resistant trees and plants.

-- Overwatering is one of the most common mistakes people make.
+- Contact your water utility to see if they offer rebates to replace your lawn with drought tolerant landscaping.
+Overwatering is one of the most common mistakes people make.
 Try this easy watering calculator to help determine how much you should be watering outside.

 - Instead of using water, use a broom to clean driveways, sidewalks and patios.